GalaxyOfZero/instance/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Sets the message that the player sent.
 ```

+- `void removeGameStage(String var0)`

+  Parameters:
-- `String getUsername()`
+  - var0: String

 ```
-Gets the username of the player that sent the message.
+Removes the specified game stage from the player
 ```

 - `boolean hasGameStage(String var0)`